David & Carolyn Crow

 An Airboat

-Back in the car, where we thawed ourselves out, we headed to Houston for our second Drury Inn and Suites stay.
-We were so tired that we simply indulged in the complimentary dinner and drink and had an early night.
+Back in the car—where we finally thawed ourselves out—we headed to Houston for our second stay at a Drury Inn and Suites.
+We were so tired we didn’t even try to push through; we simply took full advantage of the complimentary dinner and drink, then had an early night.

-Unfortunately, we were starting to run into time constraints and were finding we needed to prioritise what we were going to do so the next morning we skipped a trip to the Houston Space Centre and struck out for San Antonio and our next stop at another Drury Inn and Suites which was right on the Riverwalk.
+By this point, though, we were starting to run into time constraints and had to prioritise.
+The next morning we skipped the Houston Space Centre (reluctantly) and struck out for San Antonio, checking into yet another Drury Inn and Suites—this one right on the River Walk.

-We only had San Antonio on the agenda as we needed a stop on the way back to Austin so we decided to take the opportunity to visit The Alamo, a special place from David’s childhood because of it’s association with Davy Crockett, but San Antonio was an unexpected delight.
-The Riverwalk is a lovely area to kickback and enjoy a casual stroll, drink and meal.
-Staying right on it was a real bonus.
+San Antonio was mainly on the agenda because we needed a stop on the way back to Austin, but we decided to make the most of it and visit The Alamo.
+It’s always been a “special place” for David thanks to childhood associations with Davy Crockett.
+And honestly?
+San Antonio turned out to be an unexpected delight.
+The River Walk is a gorgeous place to kick back—easy strolling, good food, and a relaxed atmosphere—and staying right on it was a real bonus.

 San Antonio Riverwalk